NethServer/ns8-core/README.md

 ## Uninstall

-The `control-plane/cleanup.sh` script attempts to stop and erase core components and additional modules.
+The `core/uninstall.sh` script attempts to stop and erase core components and additional modules.
 Handle it with care because it erases everything under `/home/*`!

-    bash cleanup.sh
+    bash uninstall.sh